h7b/h7b-dendron-netlify/vault/notes.tutorial.logseq.md

     - [document](https://pengx17.github.io/knowledge-garden/#/page/logseq%20publish%20github%20action) written by author, that explains what does this GitHub Action do
     - thoughts: I don't understand, just put here and turn back to investigate later when I have much more interest with Logseq
 - [logseq Schrödinger](https://github.com/sawhney17/logseq-schrodinger) community plugin for Logseq
-    - a plugin that export Logseq vault to Hugo static site
+    - a plugin that export Logseq pages to [Hugo](https://gohugo.io/) static site
+    - you first build the Hugo website and then drag the contents of the export to the contents folder in Hugo.
+The plugin doesn't create a website, it formats Logseq pages to the format accepted by Hugo for posts

 ## Related resources